pfrest/pfSense-pkg-saml2-auth/docs/index.md

 !!!
 Caution
     - This package is not affiliated or supported by Netgate or the pfSense team; it is developed and maintained by the community.
-    - This package is not supported on pfSense Plus.
-Installing on pfSense Plus may result in unexpected behavior.